SillyNonbinary/SillyNonbinary/README.md

 A SMALL INTRO TO ME WITHOUT NEEDING THE STRAWPAGE!!

 -Heyo!!
-I’m Silly_Nonbinary also Know as Ebony, Silly, Elliot, and Blot.
-ANY NAME WORKS EVEN IF IT'S THE CHARACTER I AM ON PONY TOWN (Elliot is there mainly because he's the character I use the most. blot is added on because I just favorite blot and Will make a pony of blot soon?..)
+I’m Silly_Nonbinary also Know as Ebony, Silly, and Elliot.
+ANY NAME WORKS EVEN IF IT'S THE CHARACTER I AM ON PONY TOWN (Elliot is there mainly because he's the character I use the most.

 -I like crowning ponies of characters I find cool or favorite. then again If you look cool and I see you I will crown you!!